Part 2 - Data Manipulation

 • store the result in Storage again.

-To see if the transformation job was successful, go to Jobs, or click on the small Transformations job has been scheduled window that pops up after a transformation starts running.
+To see if the transformation job was successful, navigate to Jobs, or click on the small Snowflake SQL job has been scheduled window that pops up after a transformation starts running.

 Having learned to set up a transformation, you can now